 The participant is obviously poorly prepared and appears unconcerned with the performance.

 Note: Percentages will appear only on instructions to judges, not on the rating sheet itself.

-- A first, second, and third place scholarship of $500, $300, and $200, respectively, will be awarded to high school students participating in the PIANO SOLO event only in each district.
+- A first, second and third place scholarship of $500, $300, $200, respectively, will be awarded to high school students participating in the Piano Solo event only in each district.
+Increased scholarship amounts and/or additional scholarships may be awarded, provided funds are available.
 The number of entrants may be limited at the discretion of the chairman.